Bauter/SequelizedBurger/README.md

 3. '.gitignore' file to write what files you would not like to upload.
 4. NPM packages: 'express-handlebars', 'mysql2', '@handlebars/allow-prototype-access', 'express', and 'sequelize'.
 5. MySQL downloaded (you will need MySQL workbench) ("https://www.mysql.com/downloads/").
+6. If you wish to host the site to a dynamic server, create an account with 'Heroku' and download the required installation ("www.Heroku.com")

 ## Lets get set up!